-Official Review by Meg Minard, Stadium Journey
+Photos by Meg Minard, Stadium Journey

 Jackson Field is a part of the UNC Jackson Field Sports Complex which also contains the women’s soccer field – Jackson Stadium.
 The field is named after Charles N. Jackson, a UNC trustee who helped purchase the land in 1927.
 It has been the site for Bears baseball since the late 1920s.
 In the fall of 2004, the venue got a new infield surface and improvements were made to the outfield.

-There are no lights at the stadium so all games are played during the day.
+A net surrounds the entire seating/viewing area with zero places to watch the game net free (unless, of course, you are one of the players, coaches, or umpires).
+No lights are at the stadium so all games are played during the day.
 This is especially nice later in the April/May time frame as spring approaches and the temperatures are warmer.

 It does not appear there is a grounds crew as many of the players/coaches groom the field prior to the game.

 Greeley is the 12th largest city in Colorado and it is very much a college town.
 It is a little over an hour drive northeast of Denver, CO; about an hour southeast of Cheyenne, WY.
 The stadium is in a quaint residential area about two blocks from the central campus.

 Plenty of places are available to eat/drink before or after a game with Chipotle and Cheba Hut within walking distance (1/2 mile).
 A bit further in the downtown area (about a mile and a half from the stadium) are The Mad Cow Saloon & Eatery, Rio Grande (Mexican), Roma Restaurant (pizza and beer).
 A different place to check out for breakfast or lunch is Barnstormer’s Restaurant located in the small general aviation Greeley-Weld County Airport about four miles from the stadium.
 Click here for the Downtown Greeley Restaurant & Nightlife Guide for even more options.